SolarisBravo/Defragr/readme.md

 * Editor
 * Steam integration

+## Usage
+Simply create a blueprint child of "DefragrPlayer" and drag it into your level.

 ## Testing
 Considering this is a game, and cannot be machine tested, testing the mechanics is rather convoluted to ensure the mechanics remain accurate to CPMA.